Skip to content

 Language training and cultural studies are at the heart of the course.
 We are one of the few UK universities to offer language training on this type of course.
 In year one and two studying a language is a compulsory part of the course, and in the final year there is an option to continue with further language study.
 We offer the opportunity to participate in the UNILANG certification scheme, giving our students a real advantage when it comes to competing for the best jobs.

-The course offers language tuition at a range of ability levels and in a variety of languages: French, German, Spanish, Japanese, Mandarin, Arabic, and Italian.
+The course offers language tuition at a range of ability levels and in a variety of languages: French, German, Spanish, Japanese, Mandarin, Korean, Arabic, and Italian.
 Business English classes are available at a series of levels for those whose first language is not English.
 All languages can be taken from beginner level, and for those with A-level pass grades or equivalent in French, German and Spanish can be taken to even more advanced levels.

 Personal and Academic Development